-Problems of trust 1: omission and bias
+Problems of trust 1: Omission and bias

-Omission and bias: data - issues at source
+1a.
+Omission and bias: Data - issues at source

 Problems of omission and bias within data show up in cultural history in both familiar and distinctive forms.
 Moltrup (2019) highlights the under-representation of women in archives of graphic design.
 Klein (2013) highlights Thomas Jefferson's slave Hemings, who never appears in Jefferson's correspondence as a writer, yet is extensively written about.
-Klein reveals Hemings' 'ghost' by graphically mapping his every appearance.
-Agostinho, Dirckinck-Holmfeld, and Søilen (2019) similarly make visible the occluded documents of Denmark's slave trade.
+Klein reveals Hemings' "ghost" by graphically mapping his every appearance.
+Agostinho, Dirckinck-Holmfeld and Søilen (2019) similarly make visible the occluded documents of Denmark's slave trade.
 While not all omission and bias in cultural data is so political, it still matters greatly to the historian.

-Omission and bias: problems aggravated by digitization/computation
+1b.
+Omission and bias: Problems aggravated by digitisation/computation

 When faced with a digital display of search results, how do we know that what we are currently looking at is all there is, all that is relevant?
 Murphy and Villaespesa (2020) point to museum bias and machine bias combined.
 Back in 1987, Conklin pointed out the particular difficulties arising from the loss of physical cues in the digital (Conklin 1987, 21).
-At London's Victoria & Albert Museum, Vane worked on the Royal Photographic Society collection that had recently been transferred from the Science Museum Group and was in the process of being digitized through reproduction and digital cataloguing.
+At London's Victoria & Albert Museum, Vane worked on the Royal

+Photographic Society collection that had recently been transferred from the Science Museum Group and was in the process of being digitised through reproduction and digital cataloguing.
 Representing the history of the art of photography, it includes over 270,000 photographs.
-Vane began visualizing the collection early, when only 2% had been digitized.
-The result was dominated by albumen prints and daguerreotypes simply because they had been digitized first.
+Vane began visualising the collection early, when only 2% had been digitised.
+The result was dominated by albumen prints and daguerreotypes simply because they had been digitised first.
 Isolated clusters elsewhere represented photographs by key figures such as Julia Margaret Cameron.
-Dialogue with museum staff revealed a convergence of practical reasons and wider institutional factors - particularly the opening of a new photography gallery behind these biases.
-A member of staff referred to the particular themes selected as 'a very V&A ... story.'
-Clearly, institutional policy and culture leave distinctive 'fingerprints' on collections and their digitization - which visualization may uncover.
+Dialogue with museum staff revealed a convergence of practical reasons and wider institutional factors - particularly the opening of a new photography gallery - behind these biases.
+A member of staff referred to the particular themes selected as "a very V&A...story."
+Clearly, institutional policy and culture leave distinctive "fingerprints" on collections and their digitisation - which visualisation may uncover.
 The distribution of items at this stage was unrepresentative of the total collection; it might have been incomprehensible without access to expert insider knowledge.
-Visualization by a designer was revealing, but what it revealed required the specialized knowledge of curators to explain.
+Visualisation by a designer was revealing, but what it revealed required the specialised knowledge of curators to explain.

-In a second context, Living with Machines, a five-year collaborative project using digital collections and methods to explore lived experiences of industrialization in nineteenth-century Britain (LwM 2019a), decisions had to be made based on understanding the existing digitized newspapers in the British Library collection, and which new digitization to undertake.
-This involved trying to reconstruct earlier, sometimes opaque, choices behind previous digitization.
-Hauswedell et al. (2020) point out that there have been few in-depth analyses of the processes and motivations influencing inclusions and exclusions in such digital archives, while Tolfo et al. (2021) cite many other sources on the lack of transparency in digitization policies and the need for 'paradata' (Fyfe 2016) to account for past decisions.
+In a second context, Living with Machines, a five-year collaborative project using digital collections and methods to explore lived experiences of industrialisation in nineteenth-century Britain (LwM 2019a), decisions had to be made based on understanding the existing digitised newspapers in the British Library collection, and which new digitisation to undertake.
+This involved trying to reconstruct earlier, sometimes opaque, choices behind earlier digitisation.
+Hauswedell et al. (2020) point out that there have been few in-depth analyses of the processes and motivations influencing inclusions and exclusions in such digital archives, while Tolfo, Vane, Beelen et al. (2020) cite many other sources on the lack of transparency in digitisation policies and the need for "paradata" (Fyfe 2016) to account for past decisions.
 Online access to over 33 million newspaper pages might imply a representative selection, but is only about 6% of the physical newspaper collection (in turn an unknown percentage of newspapers originally published).
-Using an external, contextualizing source rather than the collection itself, Tolfo et al. uncovered an unexpected and substantial underrepresentation of the conservative press.
+Using an external, contextualising source rather than the collection itself, Tolfo et al. uncovered an unexpected and substantial underrepresentation of the conservative press.

-Omission and bias: visualization
+1c.
+Omission and bias: Visualisation